department-of-veterans-affairs/wtf-bot/README.md

 # wtf-bot

 A Flask application that powers the /wtf Slack command.
 Inspired by a [previous incarnation](https://github.com/paultag/wtf) of similar functionality.
-Configured for deployment on [Cloud Foundry](https://www.cloudfoundry.org/).
+Configured for deployment on [Cloud.gov](https://www.cloud.gov).
 Relies on the VA [acronym list](https://github.com/department-of-veterans-affairs/acronyms).

 ## Local development